List of Murdoch Mysteries characters: Constable Henry Higgins

 Growing up, Higgins family owned a piano shop.
 He did not enjoy playing, but he loved all of the parts.
 (Season 7 Episode 17, "Blast of Silence") It's also known that Henry's mother is from the Gaspé in Quebec, and he knows how to speak a bit of French as shown in "Convalescence and Monsieur Murdoch".
 Higgins has a homosexual cousin and so was aware of the secret gay club where homosexual men gathered in Toronto (Season 1 Episode 5, "'Til Death Do Us Part").

 In "War on Terror" (Season 5 Episode 4), Henry is caught in an explosion along with George and is rendered unconscious, resulting in George attempting to find the culprit behind the bombing of Milne's store.
-The bomber is caught, and Higgins returns to the station house having been hospitalized for the majority of the episode.
-In the beginning of Season 10, (Season 10 Episode 1, Great Balls of Fire, Part 1) Higgins picks up smoking cigars, but whether this was just to impress the Inspector or not is unknown, as we're never shown him smoking again after.
-At the end of the Season 10 finale (Season 10 Episode 18, Hell to Pay), along with Constable George Crabtree and Constable Slugger Jackson, Henry is caught in an ambush; all are shot and possibly murdered.
+The bomber is caught, and Higgins returns to Station House 4 having been hospitalized for the majority of the episode.
+In the beginning of Season 10, (Season 10 Episode 1, "Great Balls of Fire, Part 1") Higgins picks up smoking cigars, but whether this was just to impress the Inspector or not is unknown, as we're never shown him smoking again afterwards.
+At the end of the Season 10 finale (Season 10 Episode 18, "Hell to Pay"), along with Constable George Crabtree and Constable Slugger Jackson, Henry is caught in an ambush; all are shot and possibly murdered.

 In Season 11, Higgins begins courting Ruth Newsome (of the Mimico Newsomes), sister of Roger Newsome, who was involved in several of Murdoch's investigations.
 In Episode 11 ("Biffers and Blockers"), Higgins has taken up cricket and also engaged a butler, at Ruth's suggestion, part of his transformation to join the upper class.
 In Episode 12 ("Mary Wept"), Henry attempts to propose to Ruth but is interrupted when a body falls from a bell tower and lands just behind him, traumatizing Ruth.
 Ruth later proposes to Henry herself and is accepted.
 While Henry quits the constabulary believing that he has married into wealth, the apparent loss of the Newsome fortune humbles him into asking for his job back and begins moonlighting as a motorcar cab driver for additional money to support his new family.
 He later becomes a father to a daughter, Jordan Higgins-Newsome.
 Despite retaining his laidback demeanor, Henry becomes more reliable as a constable, particular when George is absent.